My cycling fueling guide

 • Use caffeine tablets separately, or

-• Switch to a neutral-flavoured EAA, allowing me to add coffee granules directly to my bottle
+• Switch to a neutral-flavoured electrolytes, allowing me to add coffee granules directly to my bottle or try it in the Malto.
+Choices choices ......

-• In the next couple of weeks, I'm going to ditch the gels & bars and try out this solution.
-With or without the caffeine trick
+• I'm going to ditch using gels & bars and try out this solution.
+With or without the caffeine trick.

 Post-workout

-After any workout, Biking, CrossFit, Hyrox, or Gym, I take Whey protein & Creatine.
+After any workout CrossFit, Hyrox, or Gym, I take Whey protein & Creatine.
 From Yamamoto, their quality is extremely high, well above average, and their prices are good.
+I rarely use them after a biking session.
+So after a ride I rarely take anything.

 Electrolytes